Transcripts of Orientation Videos

 Learning is anytime, anyplace!
 Online courses are available 24/7!

 - Online sections are NOT independent study.
 Faculty set deadline dates.
 Some online courses require students to work in small groups - online.

 - We use the SUNY Learning Network to deliver our online courses.
 Go to Onondaga’s homepage, click on the link for current students.
-Click on the link to ANGEL for your courses, and SLN for general info.
+Click on the link to Blackboard for your courses.

-- Onondaga Community College uses the ANGEL Learning Management System.
-Complete the “Orientation to ANGEL” to learn the software.
+- Onondaga Community College uses the Blackboard Learning Management System.
+View the Blackboard “On Demand Learning Center" videos to learn the software.